LukePappa/Ourism/text.md

-Fulfillment purely from existing is called Ennea.
+Fulfillment that comes purely from existing is called Ennea.
 One who devotes oneself to cultivating Ennea is an Ourite.